 By Rick Steves

-The area stretching from the Tate Modern to London Bridge, known as Southwark (SUTH-uck), was for centuries the place Londoners would go to escape the rules and decency of the city and let their hair down.
+This stretch of riverside was, for centuries, the place Londoners would go to escape the rules and decency of the city and let their hair down.
 Bear-baiting, brothels, rollicking pubs and theater — you name the dream, and it could be fulfilled just across the Thames.
-A run-down warehouse district through the 20th century, it’s been gentrified with classy restaurants, office parks, pedestrian promenades, major sights (such as the Tate Modern and Shakespeare’s Globe), and some lesser-known ones.
+A run-down warehouse district through the 20th century, it’s been gentrified with classy restaurants, office parks, pedestrian promenades, major sights (such as the Tate Modern — where you can ogle mind-bending 20th-century art — and the fun time warp that is Shakespeare’s Globe), and some lesser-known ones:

-The Old Operating Theatre Museum and Herb Garret — Climb a tight and creaky wooden spiral staircase to a church attic where you’ll find a garret used to dry medicinal herbs, a fascinating exhibit on Victorian surgery, cases of well-described 19th-century medical paraphernalia, and a special look at “anesthesia, the defeat of pain.”
+Old Operating Theatre Museum and Herb Garret: Climb a tight and creaky wooden spiral staircase to a church attic where you’ll find a garret used to dry medicinal herbs, a fascinating exhibit on Victorian surgery, cases of well-described 19th-century medical paraphernalia, and a special look at “anesthesia, the defeat of pain.”
 Then you stumble upon Britain’s oldest operating theater, where limbs were sawed off way back in 1821.